 The Library also offers membership to people who are not eligible as staff or students of UC including Canterbury residents, students or staff from selected tertiary institutions across NZ and Australia, and members of some organisations.
 See below for more information.

-The University of Canterbury Library welcomes applications for subscription membership.
+The University of Canterbury Library welcomes applications for external membership.

-Subscription membership will only be approved for those who are resident within the Statistics NZ defined Canterbury region
+External membership will only be approved for those who are resident within the ECan defined Canterbury region.
+Applicants must be aged 16 years or over.

 Applicants will be required to provide proof of: